 Topical versus Surgical Treatment

 If caught early, the gland can sometimes be eased back into place using manual massage and manipulation, antibiotics or steroids, and in some cases, cherry eye in dogs sometimes just corrects itself.
+Of course, manual treatment sounds ideal: spot the third eye early on and you can apply gentle massage movements in a downward and diagonal direction.
+As you massage towards the snout, with your pet’s eyes closed, you can gently ease the gland back into place and fix the issue.
+At times, antibiotics and steroids will be enough too.
+What is more, the cherry eye can sometimes fix itself!
 But in all these cases, since you’re not actually fixing the weakest link, the chances of a relapse prolapse within days or even hours are pretty high.
-So, either bone up on your eye-massaging abilities, or consider surgical treatment as a more permanent solution to the problem.
+So, either bone up on your eye massaging abilities, or consider surgical treatment as a more permanent solution to the problem.

 The “pocket’ or “envelope” technique tops the charts as the most common procedure, according to the American College of Veterinary Ophthamologists.
 As the name suggests, it involves cutting a new pocket in the third eyelid, tucking the gland back into place, and stitching the pocket shut to the gland doesn’t sneak back out again.
 Viola!
 Alternately, the gland can also be tacked to the orbital rim to secure it in place.
 Unfortunately, each surgery comes with risks and none offer a 100 percent guarantee that this recurring problem will be corrected once and for all.